 College Finals: 4 Tips For Pulling a Productive All-Nighter

 What’s the most stressful week of the year for college students?
 Most students will say finals week.
+Others might say that date coming up with what's her name.

 It’s a seemingly endless week, when students stress over trying to cram in enough study time to ace their exams.
 The stress and pressure can lead students to make unhealthy choices in an effort to simply get through the week.